Health Power of Attorney Illinois: Everything You Need to Know to Protect Your Healthcare Rights

 How is an HPOA different from a Living Will or Durable Power of Attorney (DPOA)?

 A Living Will outlines specific medical care preferences but does not appoint an agent.
 A DPOA covers broader financial and legal matters.
-An HPOA specifically focuses on healthcare decisions and designates an agent to act on behalf of the principal.
+An HPOA focuses explicitly on healthcare decisions and designates an agent to act on behalf of the principal.

 What are the legal requirements for creating an HPOA in Illinois?